 - Fine dust

 - Smoke

 - Bacteria (typical size: 500 to 0.3 microns)

 - Soot

 - Pollen

 - Radioactive particles

 - Impurity ion -> can affect Integrated Circuit speed

-- Virus (because it's a parasite, thus attaches itself to a cell)

 III.
 PROPER SELECTION, INSTALLATION & SAFE USE OF BSCS

 A. Selection of A Biological Safety Cabinet

 A BSC should be selected primarily in accordance with the type of protection needed: product protection; personnel protection against Risk Group 1~ 4 microorganisms; personnel protection against exposure to radionuclides and volatile toxic chemicals; or a combination of these.
 Table 3 shows which BSCs are recommended for each type of protection.